enkidevs/curriculum/blockchain/fundamentals/ethereum-ii/token-standards.md

 ---
 ## Revision

-What is an Ethereum token?
+Which of the following is not an Ethereum token standard?

 ???

+* ERC10
-* A smart contract
+* ERC20
-* A subdenomination of ether
-* An alternative to ether
-* A cryptocurrency
+* ERC721